jfisher009/NationalCyberLeagueResource/README.md

 - [Ophcrack](https://ophcrack.sourceforge.io/): Used to crack windows NTLM hashes.
   - Download ophcrack [here](https://ophcrack.sourceforge.io/download.php?type=ophcrack)
   - Download table [here](https://ophcrack.sourceforge.io/tables.php): Most password for NCL are found in XP Free Small or XP Free Special.
-- [CeWL](https://www.kali.org/tools/cewl/): CeWL (Cust Word List generator) is used to crawl a website an make a list of words that can be used for cracking a password.
+- [CeWL](https://www.kali.org/tools/cewl/): CeWL (Custom Word List generator) is used to crawl a website an make a list of words that can be used for cracking a password.
 - [John the Ripper](https://www.kali.org/tools/john/): Used similarly to hashcat.
 John the Ripper is used to crack password hashes.
 I am not familiar with John the Ripper amd prefer hashcat so, I will not offer much of a guide on it.

 ## Log Analysis